 As a child I enjoyed playing an electronic light-and-sound game called Simon.
-This memory had completely slipped from my memory until I recently saw something about it on the internet.
+This memory had completely slipped my recollection until I recently saw something about it on the internet.

 As this seemed to be a good subject for some Arduino recreational programming, I did some research and recreated the game using Arduino code.
 Here’s the result.

 Simon is an electronic game of memory skill.
 The original version was manufactured and distributed by Milton Bradley, launched in 1978.
 It was an immediate success and remained popular throughout the 1980s.